favourojo/tswd-dataviz-portfolio/critique-by-design.md

 Synthesis:

-_What patterns in the feedback emerge?
-What did you learn from the feedback?
-Based on this feedback, come up with what design changes you think might make the most sense in your final redesign._

 A pattern I noticed in the feedback was the people I interviewed did not like the new color palette I used because the red-green diverging palette was confusing to understand the difference in numbers.
 Also, the phrases for the columns were not as easy to understand as I thought when I first saw the visualization.
 The people I interviewed stated that they wished there was more information about the columns.
 Similarly, they believed there were too many columns and they could be grouped to make readability better for the audience.
+The design changes that makes the most sense for my final redesign would be changing the color palette and grouping the columns.

 ## Step five: build the solution

-_Include and describe your final solution here.
-It's also a good idea to summarize your thoughts on the process overall.
-When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._

 <div class='tableauPlaceholder' id='viz1763007289807' style='position: relative'><noscript><a href='#'><img alt='2025&#39;s Best Countries to Live and Work in (source: Henley Opportunity Index)Scores range from 0-100 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;He&#47;HenleyBestCountriestoLiveandWorkin&#47;Sheet2&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='HenleyBestCountriestoLiveandWorkin&#47;Sheet2' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;He&#47;HenleyBestCountriestoLiveandWorkin&#47;Sheet2&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>
 <script type='text/javascript'>